 1 Introduction

-World Radiocommunication Conference 2019 (WRC-19) adopted agenda item 1.15 that calls for studies on the possible operation of earth stations on aircraft and vessels communicating with geostationary space stations in the fixed-satellite service in the frequency band 12.75-13.25 GHz (Earth-to-space), in accordance with Resolution 172 (WRC-19).
+World Radiocommunication Conference 2019 (WRC-19) adopted agenda item 1.15 that calls for studies on the possible operation of earth stations on board aircraft and vessels communicating with geostationary space stations in the fixed-satellite service in the frequency band 12.75-13.25 GHz (Earth-to-space), in accordance with Resolution 172 (WRC-19).

 The ITU has addressed aeronautical and maritime earth stations operating with GSO FSS satellites in SG 4 and at several WRCs that adopted technical and regulatory regimes to allow such operations.
-In the Radio Regulations Resolution 902 (WRC-03) and Resolution 169 (WRC-19) define technical and regulatory rules to allow GSO FSS networks to communicate with earth stations on aircraft or vessels to provide broadband communications.
+In the Radio Regulations Resolution 902 (WRC-03), Resolution 156 (WRC-15) and Resolution 169 (WRC-19) define technical and regulatory rules to allow GSO FSS networks to communicate with earth stations on aircraft or vessels to provide broadband communications.
 These Resolutions include key aspects that would also apply to aeronautical and maritime earth stations operating with GSO FSS networks in the 12.75-13.25 GHz band such as:

 – need to employ an algorithm that is resistant to capturing and tracking adjacent satellite signals;